Arch Linux ARM: Supported processors

-Arch Linux ARM can run on any device that supports ARMv7 or ARMv8 instruction sets, including the 64-bit ARMv8 instruction set of the Raspberry Pi 3 and 4.
+Arch Linux ARM can run on any device that supports ARMv7 or ARMv8 instruction sets, including the 64-bit ARMv8 instruction set of the Raspberry Pi 3 and Raspberry Pi 4/Pi 400.

 There are officially supported platforms and community-supported ones as well.

 Reception

 Arch Linux ARM has gained popularity as a lightweight Linux distribution, and in 2014 was growing in popularity among single-board computer hobbyists.
 Arch Linux ARM is also known for having good community support.